ivangonzalez224/Hello-world/README.md

 ### Install

-This project does not require installation.
+Disclaimer: This project does not require installation.
 Just clone the repository to your local machine and open the HTML file in a browser.
 Even though, for general purposes, Install this project with:
 ```sh
   cd my-folder